ietf-wg-cellar/flac-specification/flac.md

 `u(20)`  | Sample rate in Hz.
 `u(3)`   | (number of channels)-1.
 FLAC supports from 1 to 8 channels.
 `u(5)`   | (bits per sample)-1.
 FLAC supports from 4 to 32 bits per sample.
-`u(36)`  | Total samples in stream.
-'Samples' means inter-channel sample, i.e. one second of 44.1 kHz audio will have 44100 samples regardless of the number of channels.
+`u(36)`  | Total number of interchannel samples in stream.
 A value of zero here means the number of total samples is unknown.
 `u(128)` | MD5 signature of the unencoded audio data.
 This allows the decoder to determine if an error exists in the audio data even when, despite the error, the bitstream itself is valid.
 A value of `0` signifies that the value is not known.

 The minimum block size and the maximum block size MUST be in the 16-65535 range.
 The minimum block size MUST be equal to or less than the maximum block size.